Nymphium/aboutme/README.md

 ## Pnyao
 {% gh_repo nymphium/pnyao %}

-Pnyao is pdf management system.
+Pnyao is a PDF management system.
 It adopts server-client method
 The server uses play framework and you can access with web browser as client.